Infineon/anycloud-ota/README.md

 }
 ```

-#### Setting Up The Supplied Publisher Python script
+## Setting Up the Supplied Publisher Python Script

-There are a number of configurable values  in the libs/anycloud-ota/scripts/publisher.py script.
-The values are described in the publisher.py script.
-There are many items that need to match the Application values.
-Please be careful when changing the values, and see the example application you are using for any special needs.
+The *libs/anycloud-ota/scripts/publisher.py* script contains several configurable values.
+Ensure that the parameters in the script match the application values.
+In addition, check the example application you are using for any special needs.

-##### Running Publisher Python Script
+### Running the Publisher Python Script

 ```
 cd libs/anycloud-ota/scripts
 python publisher.py [tls] [-l] [-f <filepath>] [-b <broker>] [-k <kit>]
+                    [-e <topic_suffix]
 ```

-Usage: 'python publisher.py [tls] [-f filepath]'
+Usage:

-- tls - add this argument to run publisher with TLS (secure sockets).
-You must also supply appropriate certificates and keys
+- `tls` - Add this argument to run the Publisher with TLS (secure sockets).
+You must also supply the appropriate certificates and keys.

-- -l - output more logging information to debug connection issues.
+- `-l` - Output more logging information to debug connection issues.

-- -f filepath - use this argument to designate the name of the downloaded file.
+- `-f <filepath>` -Use this argument to designate the name of the downloaded file.

-- -b broker - use this argument to override the default broker.
-Note that you will need to add certificates for TLS usage.
-The files need to reside in the same directory as subscriber.py.
+- `-b <broker>` - Use this argument to override the default broker.
+Note that you will need to add the certificates for TLS usage.
+The files must reside in the same directory as the *subscriber.py* script.

-  - amazon
+  - `amazon`

-    - You need to change the AMAZON_BROKER_ADDRESS endpoint.
+    - Change the `AMAZON_BROKER_ADDRESS` endpoint in the *publisher.py* script.

          ```
          AMAZON_BROKER_ADDRESS = "<endpoint>.iot.us-west-1.amazonaws.com"
          ```

-    - Add these certificate files:
+    - Add the following certificate files:

+      ```
       ca_certs = "amazon_ca.crt"
       certfile = "amazon_client.crt"
       keyfile  = "amazon_private_key.pem"

-  - eclipse
+      ```

+  - `eclipse` ( broker: `mqtt.eclipseprojects.io`)

-    - Add these certificate files:
+    - Add the following certificate files:

+      ```
       ca_certs = "eclipse_ca.crt"
       certfile = "eclipse_client.crt"
       keyfile  = "eclipse_client.pem"
+      ```

-  - mosquitto
+  - `mosquitto` (broker: `test.mosquitto.org`)

-    - Add these certificate files:
+    - Add the following certificate files:

       ```
       ca_certs = "mosquitto.org.crt"